pishoyg/coptic/README.md

 1. **Separate the dictionary pages.**

-1. **Restore the hardcoded keys, as much as possible, to make it possible to change the deck names.**

 #### New Dictionaries Parsing or Crawling

 1. **Incorporate copticsite.com's dictionary into a deck.
 The data is